8 Fall Tips for Healthy Living

 Here's your plan:

 Establish ground rules with yourself.
-Eat dessert, but only a
+Eat dessert, but only a sliver, for example.

-- Eat smaller portions of high-calorie dishes.
-Enjoy, but don't pig
+Eat smaller portions of high-calorie dishes.
+Enjoy, but don't pig out.

-- Save calories for the foods you love.
-Don't eat something just
+Save calories for the foods you love.
+Don't eat something just because it's there.

-- Chat more, eat less.
-Shun those high-fat appetizers at holiday
+Chat more, eat less.
+Shun those high-fat appetizers at holiday parties.

 6. Sweet Potatoes: Winter Superfood